pixieprix/pixieprix.github.io/index.md

 Some of my past (and ongoing) projects which have been organised somewhat thematically can be found below:

+#### General Machine Learning:

+- Predicted patient outcomes based on real-world Electronic Healthcare Records.
+Looked at quantifying the uncertainty in model predictions.

 #### Bayesian:

 - [AntMAN](https://cran.rstudio.com/web/packages/AntMAN/index.html): an R package fitting finite mixture models with a random number of components.